NTIG-Uppsala/Cafeteria-skylt/documentation/raspberrySetup.md

 ### Remote Update Script:

-Already done if you followed the configuration step

 To link the python file so it will run when you boot the Raspberry pi and continue to run follow these steps:
 1. Configure git and clone down the cafeteria-display repository in /home/pi/Git